Inheritance Tax Excepted Estate: What You Need to Know

 How is Inheritance Tax calculated?

 Inheritance Tax is calculated based on the value of the estate, including assets such as property, investments, and possessions.
-We will break down the calculation process and explain how to minimize your Inheritance Tax liability.
+We will break down the calculation process and explain how to reduce your Inheritance Tax liability.

 What is the Nil Rate Band?